isomerpages/moe-deyisec/_achievements/School.md

 Each year, entries are received from preschools, primary schools, secondary schools, junior colleges, international schools, and institutions catering to students with special needs.

-Schools with overall score of more than 90% will receive the Vanda Miss Joaquim Award.

-Deyi Secondary School was awarded Vanda Miss Joaquim Awards in 2018, 2019, 2022 and 2024.
+We are proud to announce that Deyi Secondary has attained the Vanda Miss Joaquim Award in 2019.

 ### 2018